40% of homes have switched from SP Group to new electricity retailers

 Geneco, Keppel Electric, PacificLight Energy, Sembcorp Power, and Senoko Energy Supply received three and a half stars.

-Best Electricity Supply and iSwitch received two stars, and there was no rating for Diamond Energy Merchants and Union Power because of insufficient survey responses.
+Best Electricity Supply and iSwitch received three stars, and there was no rating for Diamond Energy Merchants and Union Power because of insufficient survey responses.

 The ratings will be updated every six months, EMA added.